-3.4.2.1.3.4 Select GNSS Device
+3.4.2.1.3.4 GNSS Device Selection

-If the ADS-B function is used, an appropriate WAAS GNSS source needs to be connected (see 5.2.5).
+If the ADS-B function is used, an appropriate WAAS GNSS source needs to be connected (see chapter 5.1.5).

 This transponder is certified to TSO-C166b and meets the requirements of AC 20-165B when directly connected to one of the certified or approved GNSS units listed below.

 This will form the basis of a 14 CFR 91.227 compliant ADS-B installation.

 Certified GNSS Unit Remarks

 NexNav Mini WAAS GPS Receiver Part Number 21000

-Table 3: Certitified GNSS Units
+Table 6: Certified GNSS Units

 Other aircraft voluntarily equipped with ADS-B like experimental aircrafts, gliders, ultralights etc. may be equipped with an appropriate low-cost WAAS GNSS source.

 It is encouraged to use only GNSS receivers recommended by TQ.